CAProgramming/Getting-Started/command_line.md

 With the `cd` command, `cd` is the command name, and the folder (`Desktop` for example) is the input. `cd` has no options.

-With `ls` there are no inputs and we have not included any options.
+With `ls` we have not included any options or inputs.
 However, options do exist for the `ls` command.
 Options (also known as flags) always begin with a `-` or `--`.
 One option for `ls` is the `-l` flag.
 This stands for `long`.
 Try running